lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 Google Calendar Tool
 #####################

-This chapter describes how you can embed Google calendars in your course.
+This chapter describes how to embed Google calendars in your course.
 See:

 *